History of Chinese immigration to Canada: Exclusion Act, 1923

-The Chinese Immigration Act, 1923, better known as the "Chinese Exclusion Act", replaced prohibitive fees with an outright ban on Chinese immigration to Canada with the exceptions of merchants, diplomats, students, and "special circumstances" cases.
-(Ethnic Chinese people with British nationality were also restricted from entering Canada.)
-The Chinese who entered Canada prior to 1924 had to register with the local authorities and could leave Canada only for two years or less.
+The Chinese Immigration Act, 1923, better known as the "Chinese Exclusion Act", replaced prohibitive fees with an outright ban on Chinese immigration to Canada, with the exceptions of merchants, diplomats, students, and "special circumstances" cases.
+Ethnic Chinese people with British nationality were also banned.
+The Chinese who had entered Canada before 1924 had to register with the local authorities and could not re-enter if they had been away from Canada for more than two years.

 Just before the enactment of the Exclusion Act, the Chinese Association of Canada went to Ottawa to lobby against the bill.
-Since the Act went into effect on 1 July 1923, Chinese people at the time referred to Dominion Day as "' Humiliation Day" and refused to celebrate Dominion Day until after the act was repealed in 1947.
+Since the Act went into effect on 1 July 1923, Chinese people at the time referred to Dominion Day as "Humiliation Day" and refused to celebrate Dominion Day until after the act was repealed in 1947.
 Vancouver's Chinatown during the exclusion era became a thriving economic and social destination that was home to many Chinese Canadians on the West Coast.

 The discriminatory laws also gave way to a gender imbalance among Chinese immigrants.
-Primarily due to the head tax, the cost of bringing a dependent, such as a wife or aged parents, to Canada became prohibitive.
-As such, Chinese men typically came alone, living as bachelors in Canada.
-In 1886, there were only 119 females among a total population of 1680; in 1931, only 3,648 were women among a total Chinese population of 46,519.
-A survey was done in 1922 by Republican China's Overseas Chinese Bureau showed that, among Victoria Chinatown's whole population of 3,681, only 456 were females.
-In the late 1920s, it was estimated that there were only five married Chinese women in Calgary and six in Edmonton.
+Primarily due to the head tax, the cost of bringing a dependant, such as a wife or aged parents, to Canada became prohibitive.
+Consequently Chinese men typically came alone, living as bachelors in Canada.
+In 1886, there were only 119 females among a total population of 1,680; in 1931, only 3,648 were women among a total Chinese population of 46,519.
+A survey carried out in 1922 by Republican China's Overseas Chinese Bureau showed that, among Victoria Chinatown's whole population of 3,681, only 456 were females.
+In the late 1920s, it was estimated that there were only five married Chinese women in Calgary, and six in Edmonton.

-Post-war period, 1947–99
+Post-war period,1947–99

-With the Chinese Immigration Act, 1923 being repealed in 1947, the majority of immigrants in Canada emigrated from the People's Republic of China, including Hong Kong, and the Republic of China (Taiwan).
-Other Chinese immigrants have come from South Asia, Southeast Asia, South Africa, the Caribbean, and South America.
-From 1947 to the early 1970s, Chinese immigrants to Canada came mostly from Hong Kong, Taiwan, or Southeast Asia.
+After the Chinese Immigration Act, 1923 was repealed in 1947, the majority of ethnic Chinese who immigrated to Canada until the early 1970s came from the People's Republic of China, Hong Kong, and the Republic of China (Taiwan).
+Other ethnic Chinese immigrants came from South Asia, Southeast Asia, South Africa, the Caribbean, and South America.
 Chinese-Canadians gained the vote federally and provincially in 1947.
-Chinese immigration, still, was limited only to the spouse of a Chinese man who had Canadian citizenship and his dependents.
+However, Chinese immigration was still limited to the spouses and dependants of ethically Chinese men with Canadian citizenship.

-After the founding of the People's Republic of China (PRC) in October 1949 and its support for the communist North in the Korean War, Chinese in Canada faced another wave of resentment, as Chinese were viewed as communist agents from the PRC.
-Moreover, those from mainland China who were eligible in the family reunification program had to visit the Canadian High Commission in Hong Kong, as Canada and the PRC did not have diplomatic relations until 1970.
+After the founding of the People's Republic of China (PRC) in October 1949 and its support for the communist North in the Korean War, Chinese in Canada were viewed as communist agents from the PRC and faced another wave of resentment.
+Moreover, those from mainland China who were eligible in the family reunification program had first to visit the Canadian High Commission in Hong Kong, as Canada and the PRC did not have diplomatic relations until 1970.